freealise/freealise/AudioNoise.md

 sustainer: read and average samples in a loop (like the delay) for volume, then multiply by the ratio of its latest peak to its module

-(I'd make a formant filter, even with consonants - just to learn C.
+(I'd make a formant filter, even with consonants
  y: f2, x: f1, z: sibilance or sonority)

 https://github.com/AppGeo/web-audio-examples